avaneev/biteopt/README.md

 test problems found in some books.
 Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.

-This strategy was compared with the results of this paper (on 241 published non-convex problems, convex problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp)
+This strategy was compared with the results of this paper (on 241 published C non-convex problems, convex problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp)
-This strategy was able to solve 67% of problems in 10 attempts, 2500 iterations each.
-For 1-2 dimensional problems, this strategy's success rate is 96%.
-For 3-9 dimensional problems the success rate is 66%, for 10-30 dimensional problems the success rate is 48%.
-With a huge iteration budget (1 million) this strategy solves 90% of problems.
-On a comparable test function suite and conditions outlined on this page: [global_optimization](http://infinity77.net/global_optimization/multidimensional.html)
-(excluding several ill-defined and overly simple functions, and including several complex functions, use test2.cpp to run the test) this strategy's success rate is 91% while the average number of objective function evaluations is 355.
+This strategy was able to solve 77% of non-convex problems in 10 attempts, 2500 iterations each.
+For 1-2 dimensional problems, this strategy's success rate is 97%.
+For 3-9 dimensional problems the success rate is 67%, for 10-30 dimensional problems the success rate is 84%, for >30 dimensional problems the success rate is 38%.
+With a huge iteration budget (1 million) this strategy solves 92% of problems.
+On a comparable test function suite and conditions outlined on this page: [global_optimization](http://infinity77.net/global_optimization/multidimensional.html) (excluding several ill-defined and overly simple functions, and including several complex functions, use test2.cpp to run the test) this strategy's success rate is 92% while the average number of objective function evaluations is 327.

 It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.